logo for cost-accounting-info.com

 • The accountant must maintain confidentiality of the information he has been given.

 Competition between companies for a limited of new contracts from customers has given increased importance to managerial accounting.
-It is extremely important that a business knows and understands it's cost to produce a product or service.
+It is extremely important that a business knows and understands its cost to produce a product or service.
 For many products and services the profits are thin and the competition is stiff.

 Many firms have and will continue to acquire new work at a price that will put them out of business because the price is less that the firm's cost.
 Just as bad, many will not get new work because they do not know enough about their costs to reduce and control them, while companies that do know their costs and control these costs will win.